 As a Higher Education student you will have two main costs to meet; your tuition fees and living costs.

 Our full-time tuition fees for UK and EU students, entering University, can be found on the student finance page.
 These fees are charged for each academic year of a course and are set by the college annually.

 If you are an international student or for the latest information on tuition fees visit the student finance page on our website.

-Additional costs may include the purchase of Personal Protective Equipment (PPE) in order to undertake practical activities on the zoo, farm and other facilities.
+Practical sessions using the animal-based facilities on campus are largely restricted to ad-hoc activities associated with modules and the collection of data for the dissertation.
+As such, additional costs may include the purchase of Personal Protective Equipment (PPE) in order to undertake practical activities on the zoo, farm and other facilities.
 These should include at least one pair of overalls (preferably blue/green) and a pair of steel toe-capped work boots/wellington boots.
 Additionally, students may wish to purchase other suitable outdoor wear in preparation for bad weather (i.e. waterproof/windproof coat).
 The above items can be purchased either independently or through the College online shop.
-Please note that the purchasing of the above equipment should be undertaken in advance of enrolment onto the programme, as practical sessions may be facilitated from the start of the programme.
+Please note that the purchasing of PPE should be undertaken in advance of enrolment onto the programme, as practical sessions may be facilitated from the start of the programme.

 University Centre Reaseheath is committed to providing additional financial support to those who need it.
 To find out about the bursary schemes available visit the additional financial support pages on our website.